DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/09-21 Simple Passive Spells.md

 ### Increment on Wave Until Taking Damage
 As you start a new wave, you gain a stack.
 Taking damage removes all stacks.
 Clearing the spawner also removes all stacks.

+### Increment on Kill Until Taking Damage
+As you kill an enemy, you gain a stack.
+Taking damage removes all stacks.

 ## Automatic Spell Cast on Event
 - Activated by a gameplay event